 So physicists these days, at least, generally suppose that quantum entanglement - which is an effect that has been measured and described as occurring at a distance between both photons of light and between matter particles as components of atoms - has no cause.

 The entanglement effect has no measurable strength and has not been measured to reduce, cease or weaken in any way with increasing distance between objects and so has been called non-local to distinguish it from the local effects of all the forces.
 So that any cause of quantum entanglement could not be described as surrounding objects like the forces that act at a distance, also called the fundamental interactions, such as gravity and electromagnetism or the charge force.
-The record distance that entanglement has been experimentally detected so far is 90 miles or 144 kilometres between beams of light, as measured in a
+The record distance that entanglement has been experimentally detected so far is 90 miles or 144 kilometres between beams of light, as measured in a recent experiment in the Canary Islands.

 However, it can be pointed out that what can be measured as effects between quantum objects are relationships or correlations between certain forms of behaviour.
 So electrons as components of atoms can be described as being in entangled pairs where the correlation of behaviour is spin up in one particle and spin down in the other.
 And thus one can insist that, while no pull or push or attract or repel cause can be measured, there needs to be some cause that maintains these correlations.